unioproject/tanglebeat/README.md

 _Sender_ performs transfer bundle generation, promotion and (re)attachment until confirmed for each of enabled address sequences.
-Sender's is configured through `sender` section in the config file.
-It contains global anmd individual parameters of each sequenceof transfers.
+Sender is configured through `sender` section in the config file.
+It contains global and individual parameters for each sequence of transfers.
 ```
 sender:
     enabled: true